 I might be a little biased in putting two of the six moments from one same tournament.
 Still, Nepal being able to stand toe to toe with Bangladesh was symbolic.
 Symbolic of the leaps and bounce progress Nepal had made in the early 2010s.
 Nepal was rightly the underdogs heading into the game but had hopes of a miracle.
 Their first two games raised hopes of all Nepali —a total masterclass in the first and prevailing against the more formidable opponent, Afghanistan in the second.

 Nepal’s familiar batting woes came back to hunt them as they posted a below-par total of 126/5.
 At the end of the first innings, Nepal was down and out, but they are not called Bir Gorkhalis for no reason.
 Nepal fought until the very end but an inspired inning by Shakib Al Hasan outclassed Nepal.
-Even though Nepal lost the game, they won much admiration from the cricket community.
+Even though Nepal lost the game, it won much admiration from the cricket community.

-2. Nepal Archiving ODI Status
+2. Nepal Achiving ODI Status

-Without a shadow of a doubt, Nepal gaining ODI status for the first time has to be the most historic moment in the history of Nepal Cricket.
-Nepal thrashed Papua New Guinea on their way to ODI nation in 2018 Cricket World Cup Qualifier play-off.
+Without a shadow of a doubt, Nepal gaining ODI status for the first time has to be the most historic moment in the history of the Nepal Cricket.
+Nepal thrashed Papua New Guinea on their way to ODI nation in the 2018 Cricket World Cup Qualifier play-off.